arineto/arineto-website/README.md

 # Arineto's Website
-This is the repository for my [personal website](http//arineto.com).
+This repository is an outdated version for my [personal website](http//arineto.com).